EnesTalhaCelik/Snake_With_C/README.md

 # Snake_With_C
-a snake game written in c code that works on console just a fun project that I did about 6 months ago.
+A snake game written in c code that runs on console just a fun project that I did about 6 months ago.
 I'm planning to update the code when I feel bored